opeik/owl/README.md

 ## Features

-- Hardware volume control
+- Control your HDMI-CEC enabled sound system via Windows
+- Improved audio quality
-  - Improves audio quality by preventing Windows reducing audio bit depth
+  - Using hardware mixing prevents Windows reducing the audio bit-depth
-- Quick focus
+- Quick source switch
-    - Pressing any key will switch the HDMI source to the PC
+    - Pressing any key will switch the active source to the PC

 ## Setup